AlexDeFoc/goRunner/README.md

 .\main.exe ch -p "google.com/search?q=" -c "+" -a socks for programmers that go crazy cuz of open source
 ```
 In this example i doing some things:
-1. Using the app aliased ch which is Chrome.
+1. Using the app aliased _"ch"_ which is Chrome.
 2. Provided a prefix for my command that I got from trying to search on google something and found a repeating pattern which is my prefix now.
 Notice i put it in quotes, it's needed i belive.
-3. Provided a "argument combination symbol", which just means i saw again in the url of google when searching that each term that you search for is _connected_ by plus symbols.
+3. Provided a "argument combination symbol", which just means i saw again in the url of google when searching that each term that you search for is _"connected"_ by plus symbols.
 4. Provided a search query which is just: socks for programmers that go crazy cuz of open source. :))
 5. Notice that the more complex commands we want to achieve the more we would write, that's why we NEED scripts like the one below, or your own for your own shell